 methanandamide, the first CB1 receptor-selective agonist (with Dr Alexandros Makriyannis);

 two other CB1-selective agonists: ACEA & ACPA (with Dr Cecelia Hillard);

 HU-308, a CB2-selective agonist (with Dr Raphael Mechoulam);

-AM251, AM281, both widely-used CB1 receptor antagonists, and AM630, a widely-used CB2 receptor antagonist (with Dr Alexandros Makriyannis);
+AM281, a widely-used CB1 receptor antagonist, and AM630, a widely-used CB2 receptor antagonist (with Dr Alexandros Makriyannis);

 CB1 receptor “neutral” antagonists;